I run Capabiliti – a mobile-first platform that has been used by large enterprises to train, assess and engage their distributed users.

 What are the key metrics to watch out for?

 There is a typical Enterprise sales process called SPANCO, which is usually followed in Enterprise sales.
 Suspect-Prospect-Approach-Negotiate-Close-Order is the sequence, and it is used by a lot of companies.
-The metrics that make this process successful are number of sales calls a day (to suspects) and the percentage conversions from each stage going forward (More on this sales process, soon).
+The metrics that make this process successful are a number of sales calls a day (to suspects) and the percentage conversions from each stage going forward (More on this sales process, soon).
 In the SMB game, the metrics are very different.
 Here is an excel template for you to be able to manage the metrics yourself.
 Please feel free to suggest changes that impact it positively and share it back with me!

 What are the buying signals?

 Both customer sets give out buying signals, but they are very different.
 In the Enterprise sales process, the buying signal is just a state of ‘progression’.
 Meetings become demos, which become technical discussions, which move to discussions with procurement, and finally a purchase order.
-Each stage could be a drop off.
+Each stage could be a drop-off.
 In the SMB sales process, the buying signal is that the person revisited your site, looked at the pricing page, added someone else to the trial account, started using the product etc. Different.
 Yet similar.

 What’s the typical deal size?